rickbauer9482/terraform-dnac-network-hierarchy/README.md

 # Installing Terraform

 Terraform is supported across Windows, Linux/Unix and MacOS.
-The downloads for the latest version can be found here or installed with the popular package managers.
+The downloads for the latest version can be found [here](https://www.terraform.io/downloads.html) or installed with the popular package managers.
 Terraform is distributed as a single binary.
 To install Terraform unzip the binary and move it to a directory and add the binary’s location to your PATH.
-On Linux and MacOS systems you can do this through the command $PATH.
+On Linux and MacOS systems you can do this through the command `$PATH`.

 HashiCorp has robust documentation, here is the link to the Terraform Install Guide

-Execute the terraform command in the shell to verify the install.
-This is the equivalent of output from the terraform -help command.
+Execute the `terraform` command in the shell to verify the install.
+This is the equivalent of output from the `terraform -help` command.

 ![](images/terraform-1.gif)